genenetwork/gn-docs/blog/2021/proteome/Wang_WIlliams_Rat_Brain_Proteome_For_Blog.md

 FASKD3: not much CNS but key in mitochondrial function

-Ok, time to go out and sled.
+Ok, time to go out and sled (or shovel snow, even in Memphis).

 Any one that made it this far--bravo--you have persistence.